 How to Install a Bathroom Heater Safely and Legally?

 The installation of a bathroom heater is not a DIY project.
 It involves high-voltage electricity in a wet area.
-Australian law mandates that this work is performed only by a licensed electrician.
+Australian law mandates that this work be performed only by a licensed electrician.

 Attempting to install a bathroom heater yourself is illegal in every Australian state and territory.
 It is also extremely dangerous.
 A small mistake in wiring or placement leads to a risk of electric shock or fire.